 Many were old fine and very rare books, many purchased from Louella Kerr at her fabulous antique bookstore on Collins Street Melbourne.

-This is an independent cave of contemporary treasures and delights located on a special patch of Toorak Road here at South Yarra in Melbourne nearby to my other favourite store, especially at Xmas, Home and Abroad.
+My own local Avoca Hill Bookstore in South Yarra is an independent cave of contemporary treasures and delights.
+Located on a special patch of Toorak Road nearby to my other favourite store, especially at Xmas time, Home and Abroad.

 Spending time at Avoca Hill is always a happy interlude for me and I was totally dazzled by so many new books arriving in time for Xmas.